Ankush3103/sleepy-driver-alert/README.md

 1. We use openCV's input tools to capture an image
 2. We then convert the image to greyscale so as to make it usable with openCV library.
 3. Create a region of interest i.e the pair of eyes.
+4.Use CNN classifier to detect wether the eyes are open or not.
+5.Calculate a relative score for the given image as compared to obtained dataset to detect the amount of drowsiness.
+6.If sleepy score is beyond a certain score, raise an alarm for the driver and/or alert the authorities.

+## Files
+1. Sleepy-driver-detector.ipynb -> Main file with program
+2. 3 haar cascade files -> Weighted data files(Data-Flair)
+3. CNN file -> CNN program(Data-Flair)
+4. Model.py -> training model for CNN
+4. alarm.wav -> alarm that raises alert